GaTector: A Unified Framework for Gaze Object Prediction: Conclusion

 \section{Conclusion}

 We make an early exploration to build a unified framework to tackle the gaze object prediction task.
-To simultaneously conduct object detection and gaze estimation, we propose a novel SGS mechanism to extract two task-specific features with only one backbone, which can help to reduce model parameters and computational burdens.
-Then, we introduce two input-specific blocks before the shared backbone and three task-specific blocks after the shared backbone to consider the specificity of inputs.
+To simultaneously conduct object detection and gaze estimation, we propose a novel SGS mechanism to extract two task-specific features with only one backbone, which can help to reduces model parameters and computational burdens.
+Then, we introduces two input-specific blocks before the shared backbone and three task-specific blocks after the shared backbone to take the specificity of inputs and tasks into consideration.
 To serve small object detection in retail scenarios, we propose a \textit{Defocus} layer to enlarge the feature map without losing information or bringing extra computations.
 Also, we design energy aggregation loss and employ the bounding box of the stared object to guide the gaze heatmap prediction.
 The promising gains of GaTector in all three tracks of the GOO dataset demonstrate the efficacy of our method, which would inspire related tasks, \eg multi-modality learning \cite{wang2021polo}, small object detection \cite{feng2020tcanet}.

-\textbf{Limitations.} Since our GaTector is only verified on the benchmark dataset, it may encounter challenges when applied to practical scenarios, \eg lacking sufficient supervision\cite{wang2021pfwnet, yang2021background}, online decision\cite{yang2022colar}.
+\textbf{Limitations.} Since our GaTector is only verified on the benchmark dataset, it may encounter challenges when being applied to practical scenarios, \eg lacking of sufficient supervision\cite{wang2021pfwnet, yang2021background}, online decision\cite{yang2022colar}.
 This indicates a promising research direction for future works.